 Once you have decided that collaboration is the right process, you should discuss this option with your ex-partner and a collaborative lawyer at Clairs Keeley.
 By definition, collaborative negotiation can only take place if both parties agree and engage collaboratively trained lawyers.

 It’s important to us that we listen to you, and help you find the way forward that feels right for you.
-We know that divorce can be one of the most difficult experiences of your life, and dealing with grief and loss, as well as the financial and legal uncertainty can be draining.
-Our premium legal advice and working with your accountant, financial planner or counsellor can help you decide and help you shape your future.
+We know that divorce can be one of the most difficult experiences of your life and dealing with associated grief and loss as well as the financial and legal uncertainty can be draining.
+Our premium legal advice and working with your accountant, financial planner or counsellor can help you decide and help you to shape your future.